martakisalex/git/git.md

 Now, open your favourite editor and confirm that the changes from the GitHub branch carried over.

 That is how you pull a GitHub branch to your local Git.

+# Git Push Branch to GitHub

+## Push a Branch to GitHub

+Let's try to create a new local branch, and push that to GitHub.

+Start by creating a branch, like we did earlier:

+>git checkout -b update-readme

+And we make some changes to the README.md file.
+Just add a new line.

+So now we check the <font face="courier" style="color:coral">status</font> of the current branch.

+>git status

+We see that <font face="courier" style="color:coral">README.md</font> is modified but not added to the Staging Environment:

+>git add README.md

+Check the <font face="courier" style="color:coral">status</font> of the branch:

+>git status

+We are happy with our changes.
+So we will <font face="courier" style="color:coral">commit</font> them to the <font face="courier" style="color:coral">branch</font>:

+>git commit -m "Update readme for GitHub Branches"

+Now <font face="courier" style="color:coral">push</font> the <font face="courier" style="color:coral">branch</font> from our local Git repository, to GitHub, where everyone can see the changes:

+>git push origin update-readme

+Go to GitHub, and confirm that the repository has a new <font face="courier" style="color:coral">branch</font>.

+In GitHub, we can now see the changes and <font face="courier" style="color:coral">merge</font> them into the master <font face="courier" style="color:coral">branch</font> if we approve it.

+If you click the "Compare & pull request", you can go through the changes made and new files added.

+Note: This comparison shows both the changes from <font face="courier" style="color:coral">update-readme</font> and <font face="courier" style="color:coral">update-git</font> because we created the new branch FROM <font face="courier" style="color:coral">update-git</font>.

+If the changes look good, you can go forward, creating a <font face="courier" style="color:coral">pull request</font>.

+A pull request is how you propose changes.
+You can ask some to review your changes or pull your contribution and merge it into their branch.

+Since this is your own repository, you can  <font face="courier" style="color:coral">merge</font> your pull request yourself:

+The pull request will record the changes, which means you can go through them later to figure out the changes made.

+To keep the repo from getting overly complicated, you can delete the now unused branch by clicking "Delete branch".

+An after you confirm that the changes from the previous branch were included, delete that as well.